Wtorek007/Model-for-predicting-biomass/DESCRIPTION.md

 ## Overview
-Build models that predict pasture biomass from images, ground-truth measurements, and publicly available datasets.
+Project model that predict pasture biomass from images, ground-truth measurements, and publicly available datasets.
 Farmers will use these models to determine when and how to graze their livestock.

 ## Start